 Pine automatically determines the required buffer size for all variables and functions by analyzing past references made while calculating the script on the first 244 bars.
 If no past references are detected, a default buffer size is assigned to the variable or function.
 For variables, the default buffer size is 300 bars, for functions it is one bar.

 Due to this, the test variable gets assigned a default buffer of 300 bars.
-When the script requests a value of the 301 bar prior, outside of this buffer, the error occurs.
+When the script requests the value of the 301st bar in the past, which is outside of the variable's buffer, an error occurs.

 The max_bars_back parameter and the max_bars_back() function exist to work around this.
 They allow you to specify the correct buffer size for variables and functions when the default buffer doesn’t suffice.
 Uncomment the max_bars_back() function call in the code above.
 A buffer of 301 will be assigned to the test variable and as a result, the script will calculate properly.